DBraun/DawDreamer/README.md

 synth.load_preset('C:/path/to/preset.fxp')
 synth.load_vst3_preset('C:/path/to/preset.vstpreset')

+# We'll set automation for our synth.
+Later we'll want to bake this automation into
+# audio-rate data, so we must enable `record_automation`.
+If you don't intend to call
+# `get_automation()` later, there's no need to do this:
+synth.record_automation = True

 # Get a list of dictionaries where each dictionary describes a controllable parameter.
 print(synth.get_plugin_parameters_description())
 print(synth.get_parameter_name(1)) # For Serum, returns "A Pan" (oscillator A's panning)